Treaty on the Non-Proliferation of Nuclear Weapons: Israel

 Israel has a long-standing policy of deliberate ambiguity with regards to its nuclear program (see List of countries with nuclear weapons).
 Israel has been developing nuclear technology at its Dimona site in the Negev since 1958, and some nonproliferation analysts estimate that Israel may have stockpiled between 100 and 200 warheads using reprocessed plutonium.
 The position on the NPT is explained in terms of "Israeli exceptionality", a term coined by Professor Gerald M. Steinberg, in reference to the perception that the country's small size, overall vulnerability, as well as the history of deep hostility and large-scale attacks by neighboring states, require a deterrent capability.

 The Israeli government refuses to confirm or deny possession of nuclear weapons, although this is now regarded as an open secret after Israeli junior nuclear technician Mordechai Vanunu—subsequently arrested and sentenced for treason by Israel—published evidence about the program to the British Sunday Times in 1986.

 On 18 September 2009, the General Conference of the International Atomic Energy Agency called on Israel to open its nuclear facilities to IAEA inspection and adhere to the non-proliferation treaty as part of a resolution on "Israeli nuclear capabilities", which passed by a narrow margin of 49–45 with 16 abstentions.
 The chief Israeli delegate stated that "Israel will not co-operate in any matter with this resolution."
 However, similar resolutions were defeated in 2010, 2013, 2014, and 2015.
 As with Pakistan, the NSG Guidelines currently rule out nuclear exports by all major suppliers to Israel.

+South Sudan

+The draft final document of the 2022 NPT Review Conference reaffirmed the importance of universality of the Treaty and "call[ed] upon South Sudan to accede, as soon as possible, to the Treaty."
+This document was not adopted because of Russian objections to text related to Ukraine.
+On 2 December 2024, the United Nations General Assembly adopted a resolution that "calls upon South Sudan to join the Treaty at the earliest opportunity".